 Limited versatility

 The Muck Boot Arctic Ice Tall AGAT (Arctic Grip All Terrain) is our choice for the most protective, waterproof, multi-functional winter boot we've tested.
-The 16-inch shaft extends to just below the knee and is built with scuba-grade neoprene and fleece to keep your legs warm and dry in the coldest conditions.
-We love the rigid shaft that stands on its own, making stepping into and out of this boot quick and easy.
-The extra beefy sole adds additional insulation, while the firm yet pliable rubber composite underfoot sticks exceptionally well to the slipperiest surfaces.
+Our size 9 pair boasted a 16-inch shaft that extends to just below the knee and is built with scuba-grade neoprene and fleece to keep your legs warm and dry in the coldest conditions.
+Our lead reviewer said, “I love the rigid shaft that stands on its own, making stepping into and out of this boot a breeze.”
+The beefy sole adds additional insulation, while the firm yet pliable rubber composite underfoot sticks exceptionally well to the slipperiest surfaces.
 If you need an ultra-protective boot that can tackle the coldest and wettest days of winter, this workhorse is built to do exactly that.

-The boot's beefy construction makes for heavy footwear.
-Our size 7 pair weighed 2.5 pounds, not the heaviest of the models we tested, but certainly not among the lightest.
-If a tall boot is what you need, but you require something a little more lightweight without sacrificing warmth, the Baffin Escalate has a 12-inch shaft, and it only weighs 1.25 pounds, which is much more manageable if you have to walk for any distance or trudge through snow.
-The wide circumference of the Arctic Ice Tall shaft makes it easy to stuff your pant leg into the boot but leaves space for moisture to leak in when overly exposed.
-The cuff is also prone to chafing if you're not wearing pants thick enough to protect your legs (particularly for shorter folks).
-Those minor things aside, the Arctic Ice Tall is an excellent buy if you're seeking exceptional protection and durability in a work boot.
-If you're looking for a boot for smaller storms or those in-between seasons, the Forsake Patch Mid performs reasonably well in the snow but offers a more casual look.
+The boot's beefy construction makes for very heavy footwear, and this pair weighed in as one of the heaviest in our testing lineup at almost 3 times the weight of its lightest competitor.
+If a tall boot is what you need, but you require something a little more lightweight without sacrificing warmth, the Baffin Escalate has a 12-inch shaft, and it only weighs about two pounds less than the Arctic Ice, which is much more manageable if you have to walk for any distance or trudge through snow.
+Clunkiness and weight aside, the Arctic Ice Tall is an excellent buy if you're seeking exceptional protection and durability in a work boot.
+If you're looking for a lighter boot that also performs in wet conditions, the Baffin Chloe performed surprisingly well in our water immersion testing and offers a more comfortable feel and casual look.

 While the Escalate has many redeeming qualities, we didn't love a few things about its design.
 It has a snug fit that may be too tight for wider feet or larger calves, and the construction lacks stability for more intense outdoor activities.
 The lack of structure in the upper also makes it difficult to get the boot on without sitting down.
-If you're seeking a taller boot with more stability, we also highly recommend the Muck Boot Arctic Ice Tall AGAT, which has better weather protection, traction, and durability.
-The Baffin Chloe is another comparable option with better scores than the Escalate across the board, if you can get past the 2.5 pounds a size 7 pair weighs.
-The North Face Shellista IV Mid is another great option that offers a bit more traction than the Escalate, though it is not quite as warm and lightweight.
+If you're seeking a taller boot with more stability, we also highly recommend the Muck Boot Arctic Ice Tall AGAT, which has better weather protection, and durability.
+The Baffin Chloe is another comparable option with better scores than the Escalate across the board if you can get past the 3 plus pounds a size 9 pair weighs.
 Those who prioritize lightweight warmth and protection in ice-cold conditions will likely find the Escalate to fit their fancy.

 Warmth (25% of overall score weighting)